 Based on the above two sections, sustainability in business might be important because:

-– It may be a more balanced approach that considers a wider range of factors and stakeholders in society beyond the business themselves (such as the public, the environment, etc.)
+– It may be a more balanced approach that considers a wider range of factors and stakeholders in society (such as the people/the public, the environment, etc.), beyond the business themselves

 – It may take into consideration the long term future of society, as opposed to mainly prioritising short term goals